basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ## Introduction

 Riak Search 2.0 is a new open-source project integrated with Riak.
-It allows for distributed, scalable, fault tolerant, transparent indexing and querying of Riak values.
+It allows for distributed, scalable, fault-tolerant, transparent indexing and querying of Riak values.
 It's easy to use.
-After connecting a bucket (or bucket type) to a Solr index, you simply write values (such as JSON, XML, plain text, datatypes, etc.) into Riak as normal, and then query those indexed values using the Solr API.
+After connecting a bucket (or [[bucket type|Using Bucket Types]]) to a Solr index, you simply write values (such as JSON, XML, plain text, datatypes, etc.) into Riak as normal, and then query those indexed values using the Solr API.

 ### Why Riak Search